Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Numerical Simulations

-Figure~\ref{fig:Mon1DCDF2} shows the distribution of the QoI ensemble corrected by using two observations.
-In Fig.~\ref{fig:Mon1DCDF2}a, a group of CDFs of QoI ensembles corrected by individual GP realizations before the aggregation are shown as green thin lines.
-It can be seen that the ensemble of corrected CDFs corresponding to different realizations in the posterior GP cover a probability region.
-The region covered by scattered CDF ensemble covers the truth, and corrects the model bias compared with that of the original low-fidelity model results.
-Note that we use a large number of individual realizations to conduct many corrections, instead of using the predicted mean of GP to perform one deterministic correction.
-Hence, an ensemble of corrected CDFs is obtained instead of a single CDF, which explicitly accounts for the uncertainties introduced by model discrepancy and the lack of high-fidelity simulation data.
-Figure~\ref{fig:Mon1DCDF2}b presents the PDF of the corrected QoI ensemble after aggregation.
-We can see that the PDF of corrected QoI agrees better with the truth than do the low-fidelity model results.
-Compared with Fig.~\ref{fig:Mon1DCDF}, it is clear that the PDF corrected by two observations covers a larger region of output values than that of the previous case with five observation data points.
-Meanwhile, the distribution is flattened slightly compared to the truth.
-This means the output uncertainty is enlarged, or stated differently, the entropy of information decreases~\cite{lindley1956measure}.
-This increase of uncertainty is referred to as \emph{uncertainty inflation} in this work.
-For example, the transition from a Gaussian distribution to a uniform distribution over a similar range represents an uncertainty inflation, since the variance of the distribution increases in the transition and the information entropy decreases.
-The uncertainty inflation in Fig.~\ref{fig:Mon1DCDF2}b compared to the truth is introduced during the reconstruction of the model discrepancy GP, which is due to the limited number of high-fidelity simulations available for the GP reconstruction.
-In the proposed multi-model strategy, the uncertainties introduced in the reconstruction of discrepancies are obtained based on GP assumptions, and they almost always inflate the propagated input uncertainty.
-This inflation can be reduced by using more information obtained from high-fidelity simulations.
-However, it is important to note that the shape distortions of the CDF or PDF of the corrected results compared with the truth are not only due to the uncertainty inflation mentioned above.
-The errors caused by the overestimation or underestimation of model uncertainty as well as the errors in the mean discrepancy function also contribute to mis-characterization of the propagated uncertainty distribution.
-Since the stationary kernel function and a rather small number of observation points from the high-fidelity simulations are used, the change of characteristics of the discrepancy function over the parameter space are difficult to capture.
-Therefore, realizations from the posterior GP of model discrepancy are mostly smooth.
-In contrast, the two-regime feature that is clearly visible in the true discrepancy function.
-These errors are propagated to the output uncertainty distribution along with the quantified model uncertainty.
-Identifying and distinguishing the factors that distort the propagated uncertainty are far from trivial, and thus they will be further discussed in Section~\ref{S:diss2}.
+To investigate the influence of the amount of available data on the propagated uncertainty, we compare the cumulative distribution functions (CDFs) of the $C_L$ ensembles corrected with 10 and 40 high-fidelity data points, where each CDF sample is corrected by an individual GP realization before the aggregation.
+The CDFs comparison is shown in Fig.~\ref{fig:cdfboxcfd}.
+For both cases, the probability regions covered by scattered CDF ensembles cover the truth and is significantly improved compared to the low-fidelity results.
+Note that we use a large number of individual GP realizations to conduct many corrections, instead of using the predicted mean of GP to perform one deterministic correction.
+Hence, an ensemble of corrected CDFs is obtained instead of a single CDF, which explicitly accounts for the uncertainties introduced by the lack of data.
+By comparing Fig.~\ref{fig:cdfboxcfd}a and.~\ref{fig:cdfboxcfd}b, we can see that the scattering of CDF samples with 10 high-fidelity data is larger than that with 40 high-fidelity data points.
+This means the output uncertainty is enlarged, or stated differently, the information entropy increases, when the data is reduced.
+This is consistent with what we expect that lack of data leads to increase of uncertainty in the propagated distribution, which is referred to as \emph{uncertainty inflation}.
+In the proposed multi-fidelity strategy, the uncertainties introduced in the reconstruction of discrepancies are obtained based on GP assumptions, and they almost always inflate the propagated input uncertainty.
+This inflation can be reduced by using more information from high-fidelity simulations.